Zequez/logseq-vault/pages/Storyworlds.md

 				- In real life you can spend your entire life without seeing this
 			- "Everything will be resolved quickly in 45 minutes or 2.5hs"
 				- In real life things are often left unresolved
-				- This is a symptom of [[Science]] too, it needs to resolve everything -
+				- This is a symptom of [[Science]] too, it needs to resolve everything.
+				-
 	-
 - ---